sevenval/odl-thek/README.md

 ODLTHEK
 ========
-A management software for your own open device library.
+A management software for your own open device library (http://opendevicelab.com/).

 ## Setup
 **Prerequisites**